 This younger Samuel Keating (ie: Samuel Keating number 3!) who was Agnes Keating's younger brother, married Sarah Agnew in Holywood, Co.Down on 28th December 1885 and gave his profession as a breadserver like his father.
 Sarah's father was a gardener of Bangor, Alexander Agnew - Sarah had been born circa 1858 in Co.
 Down.
 The witnesses to this wedding were Samuel's sister, Agnes Keating, and her husband William John Anderson, the grandparents of my paternal grandmother, Agnes Keating Wilson.

 The Street Directories of 1890 shows up Samuel Keating, breadserver/baker of Memel Street.
-He died young at 13 Harper Street on 29th December 1899; the informant was his brother-in-law, pawnbroker William John Anderson of 122 Albertbridge Road.
+He died young, aged 39, at 13 Harper Street on 29th December 1899; the informant was his brother-in-law, pawnbroker William John Anderson of 122 Albertbridge Road.
+Samuel Keating was buried in the Borough Cemetery.

 By the time of the 1901 Census, the widowed Sarah Keating, nee Agnew, was living with her five children in 42 Jocelyn Street, adjacent to the Woodstock Road.
 Her son, William, aged 16, is working as a pawnbroker's assistant while his younger brother, Samuel (Samuel Keating Number 4!) aged 14, is working as an apprentice pawnbroker.
 Given the incredibly sociable nature of these Belfast families, I'm quite certain that the enterprising pawnbroker William John Anderson had provided work for his nephews in one of his establishments.